 If the thought of training your children’s faith is intimidating, there’s good news — you’re not alone!
 You can partner with the church by attending every Sunday just as you would any other artistic, athletic, or academic commitment.
 That, alone, will leave a lasting impression on your children’s faith as they grow to know who God created them to be.

-There are so many good things we can choose for our children, but none of them have the eternal impact that church involvement has.
+We can choose so many good things for our children, but none of them have the eternal impact that church involvement has.
 As a symbol of the importance of being in church every Sunday, take the time to put “church” on your calendar as a high priority and watch how God uses that commitment.
 You can also take advantage of devotionals for families on the FC App.

 God, Thank You for the opportunity to partner with the church in training my child’s faith.
 Please help me maintain my commitment to weekly attendance and guide me each day as my child’s spiritual leader.
 In Jesus’ name, Amen.